Virtual remote appointments are available. Contact us for a video telehealth evaluation.

 Symptoms of DVT

-Typical symptoms are pain, tenderness and swelling of the calf which then becomes warm and red.
-There are other causes of a painful and swollen calf but an ultrasound test can be done to confirm the diagnosis for DVT.
+Typical symptoms are pain, tenderness, and swelling of the calf which then becomes warm and red.
+There are other causes of a painful and swollen calf but an ultrasound test can be done to confirm the diagnosis of deep venous thrombosis (DVT).

 The aims of treatment are: